 The exact cost of the solitaire setting will depend on the metal you choose and the thickness of the ring.
-For example, this 1.5mm solitaire ring in 14k white gold only costs $420, whereas this much thicker flat solitaire setting in platinum costs $1,290.
+For example, this 1.5mm solitaire ring in 14K white gold from James Allen only costs $420, whereas this much thicker flat solitaire setting in platinum from Blue Nile costs $1,290.

 A wide variety of styles are available for 2 carat engagement rings.
 Here we offer inspiration for everything from modern solitaires to custom vintage designs.

 2 Carat Pavé Engagement Rings